InterviewReady/system-design-resources/CONTRIBUTING.md

 Please give a short description of the link(s) before raising a pull request to add them.

 Try to look for good video and blog sources.
-Private repos or paid courses are not encouraged, except InterviewReady 😅